BGospel Magazine espagnol

 2. I am

-Those who should know often tell me that “Jesus never claimed to be God – Christians added later!”
+Those who should know often tell me that “Jesus never claimed to be God – added later!”
 They’re always surprised when I point at them John 8:58-59.
 Consider:

 The very first name God gave himself is recorded in Exodus 3:14 (NIV): “God said to Moses, “I am who I am…say to the Israelites, “I am who I have sent to you.”
 Throughout history – and especially in Jewish culture – this name “I am” (“YHWH” in Hebrew), has been reserved for God alone.